aws-samples/mlops-e2e/README.md

 ### Model Deploy

 The Model Deployment is managed by the CDK stack defined in the `./model_deploy` folder.
+The model is deployed into **persistent** [SageMaker Real-time Inference endpoint](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html).

 ## ML Model Consumers
 ### Online Inference